Abood-91/Educational-Institute-Assistant/README.md

 - **Laravel 11**: The latest version of Laravel used for building the backend API.
 - **Laravel Modules**: The project uses the `nwidart/laravel-modules` package to split the functionality into separate modules.
-- **Laravel Passport**: For handling API authentication and authorization.
 - **Postman**: For testing the API endpoints during development.
 - **MySQL**: Database to store data for courses, students, enrollments, etc.